Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Introduction

+Sound source localization (SSL) consists in estimating the direction of arrival (DoA) of sound using multiple microphones positioned in a specific geometrical configuration.
 There are three main categories of SSL methods: 1) beamforming, 2) subspace decomposition, and 3) machine learning approaches.
-SSL with beamforming consists in pointing a beam at potential DoAs around the microphone array to find the direction that captures the most power.
-This is usually achieved using a Steered-Response Power Phase Transform beamformer, referred to SRP-PHAT \cite{do2007real,cobos2010modified}.
-It is common to compute SRP-PHAT using the Generalized Cross-Correlation with Phase Transform (GCC-PHAT) applied to each pair of microphones \cite{knapp1976generalized,valin2007robust,dibiase2001robust,brandstein1997robust}.
-However, scanning every possible DoA to find the most likely candidate involve numerous lookups, especially when performing 3-D localization.
-To cope with this challenge, a two-level resolution scanning grid can used \cite{grondin2019lightweight}.
-The SMP-PHAT method exploits the symmetry of the microphone array to reduce the number of computations \cite{grondin2022smp}.
-It is also possible to use the SVD-PHAT method, which relies on Singular Value Decomposition of the SRP-PHAT projection matrix \cite{grondin2019svd, grondin2019fast}.
-Once the principal components are estimated, a k-d tree is used to speed up the search for the most likely DoA of sound.
+Beamforming consists in pointing a beam at potential DoAs around the microphone array to find the direction that captures the most power.
+This can be achieved using a Steered-Response Power Phase Transform beamformer, referred to SRP-PHAT \cite{do2007real,cobos2010modified}.
+It is common to compute SRP-PHAT with the TDoA obtained using the Generalized Cross-Correlation with Phase Transform (GCC-PHAT) for each pair of microphones \cite{valin2007robust}.
+However, scanning every possible DoA involves numerous lookups, especially when performing 3-D localization.
+SMP-PHAT method exploits the symmetry of the microphone array to reduce the number of computations \cite{grondin2022smp}.
+It is also possible to use the SVD-PHAT method, which relies on Singular Value Decomposition of the SRP-PHAT projection matrix \cite{grondin2019svd}.
 SVD-PHAT however requires to compute offline a decomposition for each specific microphone geometry, which can be computationally expensive for arrays with numerous microphones, or if the shape changes dynamically over time.